 Most of us wake up to the smell of brewing coffee.
 It’s what gets our hearts pumping and our minds alert for the hectic day that lays ahead.

 Did you know that there is something better that can do this and much more?
-Yes, there is actually something better than that morning cup of java.
+Yes, there is actually something better than that morning cup of java or eating healthy.

 Don’t believe me?
 Have a look at this.

 But then the excuses start pouring in.

 You have no idea how busy my schedule is!

 Who has extra time in the morning, anyway?